 Patients without respiratory disorders who are in the intensive care unit (ICU)—and other patients—may develop hypoxia (oxygen saturation < 90%) during a hospital stay.
 Hypoxia in patients with known respiratory conditions is discussed under those disorders.

-Some Causes of Oxygen Desaturation
+Etiology of Oxygen Desaturation

 Patency of the airway and strength and adequacy of respirations should be assessed immediately.
 For patients on mechanical ventilation, it is important to determine that the endotracheal tube is not obstructed or dislodged.
 Findings are suggestive as follows: